videomi/shotcut_web/download.md

 not all dependencies are bundled, and it has the same run-time requirements as the portable zip.

-**Linux Zip file Users**: No install required, simply extract the archive and run it.
+**Linux Portable Users**: No install required, simply extract the archive and run it.
 You can drag the Shotcut folder to copy and move it wherever you want.
 If double-clicking the icon in your file manager does not launch Shotcut, open Shotcut.app, and try double-clicking the shotcut shell